Bass are on the Beds

 Spring is here, and the bass is on their beds.
 The males have been fanning out beds on firm lake bottoms with plenty of nearby vegetation.
 If they are successful in their amorous intents to entice a female to join them.
 They’ll soon be spending time guarding the nest and fanning tens of thousands of eggs to keep them oxygenated.

 This annual ritual is dependent not only on the sexual appeal of the individual bass.
 But also on the quality of the environment, the vagaries of weather, and the impacts of man.

 Florida Fish and Wildlife Conservation Commission (FWC) fisheries biologists are charged with sustaining fish populations.
 While providing recreational opportunities for more than 1.4 million anglers when the bass are on the beds.
 Those who enjoy more than 24 million bass fishing trips a year in Florida and bolster the economy by $1.4 billion.

 The FWC faces a huge challenge that requires different approaches in many of Florida’s 7,700 lakes, which comprise 3 million acres of water, plus 12,000 miles of rivers, streams, and canals.
 FWC biologists work with many partners to ensure water quality and healthy populations of bass.
 The FWC also conducts major habitat enhancement projects and controls the spread of nonnative plants.
 The FWC’s two freshwater fish hatcheries provide quality, disease-free, genetically appropriate bass for stocking when needed.

 These biologists modify fishing regulations when necessary to ensure quality bass fishing now and in the future.
 Wildlife officers enforce the rules.
-Outreach efforts help reconnect Floridians of all ages with nature to lead happier, healthier, and smarter lifestyles, following the advice of Get Outdoors Florida!
+Outreach efforts help reconnect Floridians of all ages with nature to lead happier, healthier, and smarter lifestyles, following the advice of getting Outdoors Florida!
 Coalition and the Children and Nature Network.